-Figure 58.
-Updated IDF tables for future climate conditions - total precipitation in mm
+Figure 60.
+Updated IDF tables for future climate conditions - total precipitation in mm using CMIP5 GCMs

-Figure 59.
+Figure 61.
 Updated IDF tables for future climate conditions - rainfall intensity in mm/h

-2) Plots: the plots or graphs are also available for total precipitation (in mm) and rainfall intensity (mm/h) as presented in Figure 60 and Figure 61, respectively.
+2) Plots: the plots or graphs are also available for total precipitation (in mm) and rainfall intensity (mm/h) as presented in Figure 62 and Figure 63, respectively.
 The user can hide or show the IDF curve for each return period by clicking on individual return periods in the legend below the graph.
 Zoom is also available and is performed by dragging out a rectangle in the chart with the mouse pointer.
 The area selected is zoomed-in (Figure 50) and a "Reset zoom" button will be visible.
 The "Reset zoom" option will revert the zoom level to the original state.
 By hovering the mouse pointer over dots, the user can view precipitation, intensity and duration values for each point on the plot.
 The dots are calculated IDF values and the lines are plotted using the fitted equation that is presented under "Interpolation Equations" tab.
+The same procedure can be applied with the CMIP6 or the bias-corrected models.

-Figure 60.
+Figure 62.
 Total precipitation (in mm) updated IDF graph for different return periods

-Figure 61.
+Figure 63.
 Rainfall intensity (in mm/h) updated IDF graph for different return periods

 3) "Interpolation Equations": an optimization algorithm is used to fit equations to the calculated IDF values.
-The equations are presented under the "Interpolation Equations" Tab as shown in Figure 62.
-Three coefficients A, B and t_0 are calculated by the optimization algorithm for each return period (T) and presented as a table in Figure 62.
+The equations are presented under the "Interpolation Equations" Tab as shown in Figure 64.
+Three coefficients A, B and t_0 are calculated by the optimization algorithm for each return period (T) and presented as a table in Figure 64.
 This equation can be applied as and expedite method for interpolation and calculation for design storms.
+The same procedure can be applied with the CMIP6 or the bias-corrected models.

-Figure 62.
+Figure 64.
 Fitted IDF equation for future scenario

 4) Box Plot Uncertainty: Users can quickly view the distribution of results produced by each of the GCMs available within the tool by selecting the "Box Plot - Uncertainty" tab when generating future IDF curves using the "All Models" GCM option.
-Figure 63 provides an example of an uncertainty plot output.
+Figure 65 provides an example of an uncertainty plot output.
 The plot was generated for the London CS rain station, using the "All Models" GCM option for the period 2006-2100, RCP 2.6.
 The plot indicates the range of values generated for each of the GCM datasets for this future scenario.
-See the Figure 64 for illustration of how to read the Box Plots.
+See the Figure 66 for illustration of how to read the Box Plots.
+The same procedure can be applied with the CMIP6 or the bias-corrected models.

-Figure 63.
+Figure 65.
 Box Plot - Uncertainty

-Figure 64.
+Figure 66.
 Reading Box Plots

-5) Comparison Graphs: this option presents the summary and comparison between the IDF based on historical data and the median IDF for future periods (RCP 2.6, 4.5 and 8.5) as shown in Figure 65.
+5) Comparison Graphs: this option presents the summary and comparison between the IDF based on historical data and the median IDF for future periods (three RCPs of CMIP5 models or bias-corrected models or fours SSPs scenarios if CMIP6 models are selected) as shown in Figure 67.
 The graphs are presented for each return period, i.e.: 2, 5, 10, 25, 50 and 100 years.
-The dots in Figure 65 represent the IDF table and the lines are plotted from the Interpolation Equations.
+The dots in Figure 67 represent the IDF table and the lines are plotted from the Interpolation Equations.

-Figure 65.
+Figure 67.
 IDF comparison graphs